Tea is grown on small plots of farmland owned by individual farmers but is mainly grown on large estates growing acres of tea.

-Smallholder farmers face additional challenges as they have to compete with plantation tea.
-Tea factories and plantations, to whom farmers sell their green leaf tea, pay lower prices to smallholders because their tea may be of lower quality, and because they have additional information on market prices that farmers lack.
-Smallholders may also lack the necessary agricultural inputs, such as fertilisers or irrigation, to make farm improvements to improve quality and productivity.
+Small-scale farmers face additional challenges as they have to compete with plantation tea.
+Tea factories and plantations, to whom farmers sell their green leaf tea, pay lower prices to small-scale farmers because their tea may be of lower quality, and because they have additional information on market prices that farmers lack.
+Small-scale farmers may also lack the necessary agricultural inputs, such as fertilisers or irrigation, to make farm improvements to improve quality and productivity.

 What about tea pickers and workers?

 Globally, most tea is grown on commercial plantations, also known as estates or tea gardens, that employ workers to pluck leaves, fertilise, weed and prune tea bushes and maintain the huge tea estates.
 Most estates also operate their own tea factory where more workers are employed to process green leaf into ‘made’ tea.
 Wages on tea plantations are notoriously low, usually around the national legal minimum but rarely constituting a decent, living wage, and often providing too little to feed families adequately.
 Many workers lack job security or representation by trustworthy, effective and independent trade unions.